Search this site

 • Coaxial cable / "Cable Internet" (a thick cable with a rigid copper wire in the middle).
 Generally good, but depends on how it's installed.

 • ADSL/DSL and other things that go over old twisted-pair telephone systems.
-Also, Starlink.
-These are bad for video calls.

 You can use a service such as this one to test your Internet connection.
 For a video call, what matters the most is not the download or upload in Mbps, but the smaller and more inconspicuous numbers with "ms" (milliseconds) behind.
 The lower, the better, since it's the time data takes to arrive from/to your computer to/from a computer somewhere on the Internet.
 That particular test gives you three numbers, but a simple rule is: